Skip to main content

 Benefits Plan — iteration 2 walkthrough

-Every colour and chart type was evaluated against Power BI’s rendering limits.
-Several Figma-first decisions were reworked to be technically feasible.
+I checked every colour and chart type against Power BI’s rendering limits.
+Several Figma decisions changed once they had to work in the reporting tool.

 Iteration 6 colour palette — status colours, chart combos, legend examples